DeanKJones/SimpleRayTracingEngine/README.md

 # SimpleRayTracingEngine

-Simple Raytracing Engine following the Raytracing in One Weekend course
+Simple Raytracing Engine following the Raytracing in One Weekend, The Next Week and The Rest of Your Life courses.